ningchencontact/azure-docs.zh-tw/articles/active-directory/user-help/my-apps-portal-end-user-access-reviews.md

 ---
-title: 從我的應用程式入口網站執行存取權審查-Azure AD
+title: Manage your organization's access to apps & groups - Azure AD
-description: 瞭解如何為貴組織的應用程式和群組，查看及管理安全性存取權。
+description: Learn how to perform an access review to manage security access for your organization's apps and groups from the My Apps portal.
 services: active-directory
 author: eross-msft
 manager: daveba